afreensanaulla/Project-Documentation/README.md

 <h4>Key Features:</h4>

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Customization of JSON Mapping: Allows fine-grained control over how Java object fields and methods are mapped to JSON properties and vice versa. </p>
+- **Customization of JSON Mapping**: Allows fine-grained control over how Java object fields and methods are mapped to JSON properties and vice versa.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Improved Serialization/Deserialization: Helps configure how specific fields are included, excluded, renamed, or formatted when converting between Java objects and JSON. </p>
+- **Improved Serialization/Deserialization**: Helps configure how specific fields are included, excluded, renamed, or formatted when converting between Java objects and JSON.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Reduction of Boilerplate Code:Simplifies the JSON processing by adding annotations directly to your Java classes, avoiding manual configuration in code.  </p>
+- **Reduction of Boilerplate Code**: Simplifies the JSON processing by adding annotations directly to your Java classes, avoiding manual configuration in code.

 <p><b>12) spring-boot-starter-websocket </b></p>